-When it comes time to rent, buy, or make smart renovations to your home, it feels like you have a million decisions to make.
+When it comes time to rent or buy a new home, or to make smart renovations to your current home, it may feel like you have a million decisions to make.
 What type of flooring should you pick?
-What is more important to have in your kitchen: More space or nicer finishes?
+What is more important to have in your kitchen: more space or nicer finishes?
 With all of the cosmetic choices, it’s easy to overlook practical decisions like what type of water heater to choose.

 Tank Storage Water Heaters

 Price with installation: Varies widely depending on the type, size, and the specifics of your home.
 Home advisor reports the average cost for a 40- to 50-gallon tank at about $900.

 Installation: Tank water heaters (or traditional water heaters) are relatively easy to install, and installation typically only takes a few hours.
 You generally have to install a tank water heater indoors as they cannot tolerate harsh weather conditions.
 People often choose inconspicuous locations like closets or garages to install them.
 However, in older homes especially, you may find a tank water heater in a kitchen.
 The tanks come in electric, natural gas, and propane models.
 The gas models will still work during a power outage.

 How they work: Tank water heaters typically hold between 20 and 80 gallons of hot water (around 120 degrees Fahrenheit) in a storage tank.
 They are fairly large and require a bit of space within your home.
 But, if you manage to deplete what is in the tank, you have to wait until your water heater produces more hot water.

 According to Home Depot, the chart below can help you determine how big of a tank water heater you need for your household.